marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 While the model includes links from capabilities to supporting entitlements, some inventory operators may need to evaluate entitlements independently and identify the capabilities they enable.

 To support this, implementers may use the `product-id` or `capability-class` metadata along with external references or catalogs.
-A reverse mapping structure may be introduced in a future version of the model, once a reliable binding syntax for entitlement-to-capability is standardized.
+A reverse mapping structure may be introduced in a future version of the model, once a reliable binding syntax for entitlement to capability is standardized.

 ## Entitlement Attachment